bolderbrush10/SearchlightAssault/README.md

 Some turrets may not be boostable to begin with, and are automatically ignored by this mod.

 ## Details for other modders

+#### Map Editor Quirks

+#### Don't use the Entities tool for searchlights & turrets

+Using the Tools->Entities tab to add / remove searchlights and turrets may result in the mod breaking.
+Entities built or removed through that tab don't fire on_created / on_destroyed events, which this mod relies on.

 ### Technical Terms